 All Users: For all users, we record the account created timestamp, last login timestamp, the type of device being played (i.e., iOS or Android, but not the device ID), the app version (if playing a Boom Cards app), the OS version of the device, the browser type and version, decks redeemed or purchased, decks made, points available, and school affiliation.
 As necessary, that information may be further disclosed for these purposes:

 |Poeta Digital||business operations, audit, detect, debug, R&D|

 |A4 Technologies||business operations, audit, detect, debug, R&D|

 |Your Employer||audit, detect and business operations – applies to accounts purchased by your employer or having a domain associated with your employer|

 Educators: We may store a referral code if you clicked one to arrive, which may tell us which user or author referred you or whether you arrived from a particular campaign.
+We do not provide your name to the referring party.
 We keep records of the type of membership you have, expiration dates, newsletter enrollment, purchase and payment history.
 We keep track of which users follow you or redeem your products.
 We keep track of newsletter clicks, opens and site actions to better serve you.
 This information may be sourced from our disclosed to:

 |Freshworks||business operations, audit, detect, debug, R&D, marketing|